“Bonwit Teller” This iconic store went bankrupt. Filed a Ch. 11 Bankruptcy and then converted to a Ch. 7 Bankruptcy.

-Before Chapter 11 and Chapter 7 Bankruptcy
+Before Ch.
+11 Bankruptcy and Ch.
+7 Bankruptcy

 The flagship store was located at the corner of 5th Avenue and 56th Street.
 Over time, the 15-foot-tall limestone front relief panels depicted nearly nude women dancing at the top of the 5th Avenue façade.
 This became a “Bonwit Teller Signature”.